How to create environment configurations in Codefresh

 1. Add a composition

-From the left sidebar expand the Docker Swarm menu and click the Compositions sub menu.
+From the left sidebar click on the Compositions menu.
 Then click the ADD COMPOSITION button.

 2. Enter the name of composition